WWPPC/WWPPC-server/README.md

 * `SMTP_USER`: SMTP service username (email server)
 * `SMTP_PASS`: SMTP service password (email server)
-* `GRADER_PASS`: Global grader password, can be any string `db-cert.pem`, which allows you to connect to the database securely
+* `GRADER_PASS`: Global grader password, can be any string

+If your database requires an SSL-secured connection, place the certificate provided by your database provider in the file `db-cert.pem`, which allows you to connect to the database securely.

 There are also other environment variables, like `DEBUG_MODE`, which are temporary overrides for {@link config} options.

-Both of these should be in `#backend` channel on Discord, so you can just copy them in.

 Next, run `npm i` to install dependencies, then `npm run compilerun` to start the server.

 Try navigating to `http://localhost:8000/wakeup` now.
 If you see `ok`, the server has successfully been setup!
-Note we still have to setup the client, where we have two options:

-## Setup HTTPS and client (recommended)
+## HTTPS and development client setup (recommended)

 We will set up the `WWPPC-site-main` repo (but you can also use `WWPPC-site-math`) to act as a client and network with the server.
 However, the client requires HTTPS connections to access encryption methods, we must first make our browser trust the server, otherwise we may get an SSL error: